Sustainable Development Goals

 We support the ambitions of the United Nations Sustainable Development Goals, or Global Goals.

 The vision of the Global Goals international action plan is to set out a positive vision for the future - to tackle poverty and inequality and promote sustainable development across the world.
 There are 17 Global Goals which form the basis of a global partnership for sustainable development.

 Scotland was one of the first countries in the world to sign up to adopting the Global Goals in 2015.
 More than 190 countries have now signed up to the vision to end poverty, hunger, inequality and to protect the environment.

 Having recognised the strategic importance of the Global Goals to our work, in particular with young people, we seek to play an active role in supporting the targets of all 17 Global Goals.

-- two goals which we don’t contribute to yet, but hope to be able to in the future; and
+- Two goals which we don’t contribute to yet, but hope to be able to in the future.

 Our international activity and connections give us the ability to reach a wide ranging audience and we believe it is important for us to demonstrate that our activities contribute to the Global Goals.
 Going forward we will collate evidence from our activities which demonstrate our support.